 Anorexia – essentially, self-starvation – was first identified by Dr William Gull in 1874.
 This is his treatment: ‘The patient should be fed at regular intervals, and surrounded by persons who could have moral control over them, relations and friends being generally the worst attendants.’
 Today, treatment is often essentially the same, summed up as ‘drug them, feed them and let them get on with their lives’ in an article in the Guardian describing treatment in ‘leading hospitals’.
 The ‘modern’ approach includes ‘behaviour therapy’, that is, rewards and privileges, and drugs to induce compliance.
 The drugs include psychotropic drugs such as chlorpromazine, sedatives and antidepressants.
-The diet is high carbohydrate, sometimes as much as 5,000kcals, with little regard to quality.
+The diet is high Carbohydrates are the primary source of energy for the body as they can be broken down into glucose (sugar) more readily than either protein or…, sometimes as much as 5,000kcals, with little regard to quality.

 Bulimia is binge eating followed by self-induced vomiting or laxative use, and is probably a more common condition nowadays – although it may also be the easiest to hide, as bulimics may approach or exceed normal weight.
 Some anorexics are also bulimic.
 Some bulimics are not anorexic.
 It is still a food/weight compulsive/obsessive disorder, characterised by: